flexatone/present-df-typing/doc/pycon-2025/slides.md

 layout: quote
 ---

-## All built-in generic containers (except one!) define unsized, homogeneous type
+## All built-in generic containers (except one!) define unsized, homogeneous types

 <!-- While a list can hold any type, have to define it as having a single type (which might be a union type)
 (all but one)